mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 There are two methods to create a namespace.
 The first and easier method is to use the kubectl command.
 This method is also known as the imperative method.
 The second method is to use a yaml manifest file, which is also known as the declarative method.
 Let's explore both of these 2 methods.

 For the imperative method, let's create a new namespace called `frontend` via the `kubecctl` command.
-Type or click on the below click to create it:
+Type in the terminal or click on the below click to create the namespace:

 `kubectl create namespace frontend`{{execute}}